-Taliban-run Kabul municipality to female workers: Stay home
+Witnesses say explosion targets Taliban, 2nd in as many days

+Witnesses say Sunday’s blast targeted a vehicle of the border police, which is now run by the Taliban.
+Initial reports said five people were killed, including two civilians, among them a child.
+The Taliban were not immediately available for comment about possible casualties among their ranks.

+THIS IS A BREAKING NEWS UPDATE.
+The following is AP’s earlier story.

-KABUL, Afghanistan (AP) — Female employees in the Kabul city government have been told to stay home, with work only allowed for those who cannot be replaced by men, the interim mayor of Afghanistan’s capital said Sunday, detailing the latest restrictions on women by the new Taliban rulers.
+Female employees in the Kabul city government have been told to stay home, with work only allowed for those who cannot be replaced by men, the interim mayor of Afghanistan’s capital said Sunday, detailing the latest restrictions on women by the new Taliban rulers.

 The decision to prevent most female city workers from returning to their jobs is another sign that the Taliban, who overran Kabul last month, are enforcing their harsh interpretation of Islam despite initial promises by some that they would be tolerant and inclusive.
 In their previous rule in the 1990s, the Taliban had barred girls and women from schools, jobs and public life.